flamepineapple9/Arduino-TFT-chess/README.md

 # Abstract
-This is code for a chess board on a 1.8" TFT display running on an arduino UNO using a joystick (will be d-pad) control scheme.
-We should put specs in here at some point.
+This is code for a chess board on a 1.8" TFT display running on an arduino uno/pro mini using a joystick (will be d-pad) control scheme.

 # Our Team
 Lead Software Designer: RyanYasuda